Chaithraaradhya/Sign-language-converter/README.md

-# Sign-language-converter
+# sign-language-conversion
-Developed a web page using React and Flask for sign conversion.
-Implemented Sign Language Converter to text and speech using ML (Mediapipe, TensorFlow).
+It is a website, which is integrated with ML model(trained by us) to detect the sign language which is captured from the webcam to text and speech.
+Which can be used as the feature in many website or app which will enhance the interaction among the deaf,mute people and others.